-After surgery, most children stay in hospital for two to three days.
+After surgery, most children stay in the hospital for 2 to 3 days.
 Before your child goes home, you will get details about what to expect and how to take care of your child as they recover from surgery.

 What to expect

 Most recovery happens during the first year after an injury.
 The injury might keep getting a little better during the second year.
-During this time, it is important to continue with therapy.
+During this time, it is important to continue with your child’s exercise and splinting therapy.
 This helps to prevent stiffness and to strengthen the arm over time.

 Most children will regain good function and be able to use their arm.
 However, they will usually still have some weakness, especially around the shoulder and the shoulder blade.

 If your child is treated with surgery, it also takes a few years for them to recover from this.
 Most of the recovery happens during the first year after surgery.
 Sometimes, a child's arm keeps getting better during the second year, too.
 During this time, it is important to keep doing exercises with your child.
 Your child will regularly see the Brachial Plexus Clinic therapist, who will check on how your child is doing.
 Your child will also come to clinic every 6 to 12 months to see the rest of the brachial plexus team.